nikic/DB/README.markdown

 ===============================

-This is a very simplistic database wrapper for PDO, which tries to solve several common problems in a simple way, using PHP 5.3 functionality.
+This is a very simplistic database wrapper for PDO, which tries to solve several common problems in a simple way.

 First design goal: Simple usage!
 --------------------------------